-What is a Self-Signed SSL Certificate?
+What is a self-signed SSL certificate?

-A self-signed certificate on the other hand is not verified by a third party.
-Instead, your server issues its own SSL certificate so that it may serve encrypted HTTPS access to visitors.
-There is no third party to verify whether or not you are connecting to a trusted server.
+A self-signed certificate, on the other hand, is not verified by a third party.
+Your server issues its own SSL certificate so that it may serve encrypted HTTPS access to visitors.
+There is no third party verification of whether you are connecting to a trusted server.

 In Firefox, you will be prompted to manually add the certificate to your local browser’s set of trusted certificates.